sparkfun/Qwiic_Template_Py/DOCUMENTATION.md

 Documentation Generation and Publishing
 =============================================

-For each pacakge, the documentation is automatically generated and published using readthedocs.org.
-The documentation itself is generated using [Sphinx](http://www.sphinx-doc.org/), which creates the desried documentation HTML output based on source code comments and documentation structure files.
+For each package, the documentation is automatically generated and published using readthedocs.org.
+The documentation itself is generated using [Sphinx](http://www.sphinx-doc.org/), which creates the desired documentation HTML output based on source code comments and documentation structure files.

 The repository files used to define and create the documentation are the following:
 ```